shuozhixu/MaterLett_2025/README.md

 ## Foreword

 The purpose of this project is to calculate the basic structural parameters (including lattice parameter and elastic constants), generalized stacking fault energies (GSFE), local slip resistances (LSR), and dislocation/obstacle interaction strengths using atomistic simulations in random Al<sub>0.3</sub>CoCrFeNi MPEA.
+To provide references, the same properties for Ni are also calculated.

 ## LAMMPS